mahmedyousuf/mahmedyousuf.github.io/content/about/index.md

 ## Beyond Technology

 Outside the realm of coding and cloud computing, I am an active member of **Toastmasters**, where I've honed my public speaking 🎤🗣️ and leadership skills, earning multiple awards for my speeches and evaluations.
-I have a keen interest in psychology, decision-making, and cognitive biases, often drawing insights from books like *Factfulness* and *Skin in the Game*.
+I have a deep passion for reading, particularly books on self-help, history, business, and software development.
+Some of my favorite reads include *Factfulness*, *Skin in the Game*, *The 7 Habits of Highly Effective People*, *Sapiens: A Brief History of Humankind*, and *Nexus*.
+These books provide invaluable insights into decision-making, leadership, and personal growth.

-When I'm not immersed in technology or public speaking, I focus on personal growth, fitness, and exploring real estate investment opportunities.
+When I'm not immersed in technology or public speaking, I focus on continuous learning and self-improvement.

 ## Let's Connect!